Charge quantisation without magnetic poles: a topological approach to electromagnetism: Semiclassical features

-Let $L^{-1}$ denote the dual bundle of $L$.
-A hermitian structure $\escalar{\cdot}{\cdot}$ provides an equivalence between the dual bundle and the complex conjugate bundle $\bar{L}$ (defined by the complex conjugate of the transition functions of $L$).
-In the particular case of $M=\CR^4$, $L\cong L^{-1}$.
+Let $L_0^{-1}$ denote the dual bundle of $L_0$.
+A hermitian structure $\escalar{\cdot}{\cdot}$ provides an equivalence between the dual bundle and the complex conjugate bundle $\overline{L}_0$ (defined by the complex conjugate of the transition functions of $L_0$).
+In the particular case of trivial complex line bundles, $L_0\cong L_0^{-1}$.

 I am now in a position to furnish a definition of a wave function for a photon that agrees with previous ones introduced in \cite{Oppa} and \cite{Bir}.